Republic Day (East Germany): Republic Day Grand Tattoo

 The traditional German Großer Zapfenstreich ("Grand Tattoo") military ceremony was held on Republic Day in the evening.
 It was made official in 1981 after it was introduced in 1962 and was updated from the Prussian version, to adjust for the addition of "elements of the progressive military inheritance" which included Soviet compositions and a medley of German and international working-class songs and marches.
 It also included a torchlight procession, an opening fanfare, and the presentation of the NVA Colors.

-The composition of the Grand Tattoo from 1962–89 was as follows:
+The composition of the Grand Tattoo from 1962 to 1989 was as follows: